danhorst/danhorst.com/content/lists/interests.md

   The <a href="https://en.wikipedia.org/wiki/Elements_of_art">elements of art</a> do not overlap with the <a href="https://en.wikipedia.org/wiki/Visual_design_elements_and_principles#Principles_of_design">principles of design</a>.
   I am not well-versed in the study of art.
   It is more abstract than I can easily relate to.
-  I am drawn to art and art pieces through the <em>lense</em> of design.
+  Instead, I am drawn to art and art pieces through the <em>lense</em> of design.
   </span>
   </li>
   <li>Architecture</li>